ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 For jobs using less than 128 cores per node:
    - `--cpus-per-task=<stride between placement of processes>` the stride between the parallel processes.
-For example, if oyu want to double the memory and memory bandwidth per process on an ARCHER2 compute node you would want to place 64 processes per node and leave an empty core between each process you would set `--cpus-per-task=2` and `--ntasks-per-node=64`.
+For example, if you want to double the memory and memory bandwidth per process on an ARCHER2 compute node you would want to place 64 processes per node and leave an empty core between each process you would set `--cpus-per-task=2` and `--ntasks-per-node=64`.